This Apple and Sausage Stuffing Recipe is just about the furthest thing from basic boxed stuffing mix!

 Why is My Stuffing Dry?

-If you don’t use enough liquid and fat in the form of stock, melted butter, and eggs, then your stuffing will dry out quickly.
-Also avoid overcooking.
+If you don’t use enough liquid and fat in the form of stock, melted butter, and eggs, your stuffing will dry out quickly.
+Also, avoid overcooking.
 This is easily done when you make the stuffing in advance, and then heat it again for too long when serving later.
-See my make-ahead prep tips below.
+See my make-ahead prep tips just below.

 How to Make Stuffing Ahead of Time: